-4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of no less than 30 minutes.

-4.13.5 Intermediate floors shall satisfy the following conditions:

-- a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floor is no greater than 100, and - c) The total area of the intermediate floor is no greater than specified in Paragraph 4.13.6.
+- 4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of no less than 30 minutes. - 4.13.5 Intermediate floors shall satisfy the following conditions: - a) If there are two or more separate intermediate floors, the levels of those floors above the firecell floor differ by no more than 1.0 m, and - b) The total combined occupant load on the intermediate floors is no greater than 100, and - c) The total combined area of the intermediate floors is no greater than specified in Paragraph 4.13.6.

-4.13.6 The total area of the intermediate floor within the firecell shall not exceed 35 m2.
+4.13.6 The total area of the intermediate floors within the firecell shall not exceed 35 m2.